tezos/tezos/src/proto/alpha/docs/language.md

      hexadecimal (0x prefix), octal (0o prefix) or binary (0b prefix).
   2. Strings with usual escapes `\n`, `\t`, `\b`, `\r`, `\\`, `\"`.
-     The encoding of a Michelson source file must be UTF-8, and non-ASCII characters can only appear in strings and comments.
+     The encoding of a Michelson source file must be UTF-8, and non-ASCII characters can only appear in comments.
      No line break can appear in a string.
+     Any non-printable characters must be escaped using two hexadecimal characters, as in '\xHH' or the predefine escape sequences above..

 ### Primitive applications